kayiganwa04/task-management-app/README.md

 Which is the color code?

 Components
+ - Input
+ - Modal
- - Booking
+ - Button
- - common
+ - Loader

+ ### Functionality Include
+ - Authentication (login and register)
- - modal
+ - CRUD for task
- - sidebar
+ - Filter functionality

 ### Env variables

-### Application state

-What information do we have in the application state or context (Which is shared with all the applications)

-For example User login information [Local Storage]
+- MONGODB_URI: this one is generated from the mongodb connection
+- NODE_ENV: it's set according to the state of app (production or development)
+- JWT_SECRET: set accordingly